Saka sends Arsenal past Atletico into Champions League final

 The style police will point to the contrast between this often tetchy semi-final and the riot of attacking football served up by PSG and Bayern last week.

-What cannot be disputed is the way Arsenal nullified an Atletico attack containing Julian Alvarez and Antoine Griezmann, the latter playing his last European game for the Madrid club.
+What cannot be disputed is the way Arsenal nullified an Atletico attack containing Julian Alvarez, Marcos Llorente and Antoine Griezmann, the latter suffering heartbreak in what will be his last European game for the Madrid club.

 Alvarez slotted a chance wide early on and Arsenal's Declan Rice made a crucial interception soon after.
 But the hosts were rarely troubled and took the lead at the perfect moment.